 -The cruciferous vegetable family includes broccoli, cauliflower, cabbage, brussels sprouts and several others.

---Try using fresh herbs or spices as an alternative to onions.
+-Try using fresh herbs or spices as an alternative to onion

 -Rye is a cereal grain that is related to wheat.

 -Lactose-free milk products are also available.
 Other alternatives to regular milk include coconut, almond, hemp or rice milk.